 The Apple Supplier Responsibility Standards require each supplier to “ensure that its selection processes for all new Hazardous Chemicals include a thorough evaluation of non-hazardous alternatives.”

 9 out of 15 points

 Transparency: Demonstrates a commitment to transparency and public disclosure

-The company does not appear to further encourage or require the disclosure of ingredients in products sold online or on product packaging.
+The company does not appear to further encourage or require the disclosure of ingredients in products online or on product packaging.

 0 out of 7.5 points